-Manchester United have now gone past the previous record for the longest unbeaten away run in English football - 27 games - which was held by Arsenal’s ‘Invincibles’ up till Sunday, August 29.
+Manchester United, earlier this season, went past the previous record for the longest unbeaten away run in English football - 27 games - which was held by Arsenal’s ‘Invincibles’ up till Sunday, August 29.
 Let's look at the other teams who previously set the record for the longest unbeaten run in English football.

 Since Ole Gunnar Solskjaer took over as permanent Manchester United manager, there has been constant talk of how the Norwegian would fall in the firing line due to his team failing to set the momentum.
-But, Manchester United’s away form, which dates back to 17th February 2020, is something that has seen Solskjaer go on to create a unique record for himself.
+And, with their record unbeaten run ending at Leicester City, Solskjaer's time at the club has started ticking.

 Arsenal: 27 (April 2003 – September 2004)